Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 The core and its headers (directories include/psa and core) are copies of the relevant Mbed TLS files from the development branch with as little as possible modifications.
-The cmake files are specific to the PSA cryptography repository.
+The cmake and doxygen files are specific to the PSA cryptography repository.

 All the files in scripts, programs and tests are just copies of Mbed TLS files from the development branch or from a specific branch derived from the